 The individual mandate requires "applicable individuals," as that term is defined, to purchase and maintain health insurance.
 Exempted from this requirement are people who cannot afford coverage, taxpayers with income under 100% of the poverty line, and members of Indian tribes.
 Also excluded from the definition of "applicable individual" are non-citizens, U.S. Nationals living abroad, incarcerated individuals, and people who qualify under the religious conscience exemption.
-The supplicable individuals are the religious conscience exemption.
+67

 "Applicable individuals" may satisfy the requirement to maintain "minimum essential coverage" by obtaining government (e.g., Medicare and Medicaid) or employer sponsored plans, by purchasing plans through the Health Insurance Marketplace (the "Marketplace"), or by maintaining some other approved plan.
-72 Some non-exempt individuals who purchase insurance through the Marketplace, particularly low-income individuals whose income is between 100% and 400% of poverty level, will receive federal subsidies, to reduce monthly premiums, or a tax credit.
-Individuals who are not exempt from the individual mandate, yet fail to maintain "minimum essential coverage," will be required to pay a penalty to the IRS.
+Some non-exempt individuals who purchase insurance through the Marketplace, particularly low-income individuals whose income is between 100% and 400% of poverty level, will receive federal subsidies, to reduce monthly premiums, or a tax credit.
+Individuals who are not exempt from the individual mandate, yet fail to maintain "minimum"

+essential coverage," will be required to pay a penalty to the IRS.70